KemingHe/OSU-database-team-shrx/checkpoint-4/README.txt

-This is the README file for Checkpoint 2 of the database project.
+This is the README file for the final submission of the database project.

-Keming (he.1537) takes full responsibility for the Checkpoint 2 submission version of this Java front-end prototype.
+Team SHRX takes full responsibility for the final submission version of this Java 8 front-end, JDBC integration, SQLite 3 back-end program.
-There are plans to include more members in future versions.

 * To run the program,
 	import into Java eclipse IDE and run MainApplication.java.

-* To insert a new record into a relation, follow the main menu prompt.
+* To insert a new record into a table, follow the main menu prompt.
+* To search for existing records in a table, follow the main menu prompt;
+	note that you can enter a substring of the primary key values you are searching for, and browse through all partially matching results.
-* To search for an existing record in a particular relation, follow the main menu prompt.
+* To update an existing record in a table, follow the main menu prompt.
-* To update or delete an existing record in a particular relation, first follow the main menu prompt to search up such record;
+* To delete an existing record in a table, follow the main menu prompt.
-	then follow further prompts to update or delete such record.

-* The prototype implements 3 relations,
-	and populates each with 3 tuples.
-	Please note that all changes to the data will reset once the program terminates.
+* The program implements INSERT, SEARCH, UPDATE, DELETE, to four tables: CUSTOMER, ANIME, STUDIO, and CREATOR.

+* Please refer to Team SHRX's Final Project Report and its attached files for the user manual, database schema, and further information.

 * For any questions, please contact Team SHRX via Carmen.

-Copyright Keming He, Team SHRX, 20230616
+Copyright Keming He, Team SHRX, 20230719